Enhancing disorder-free localization through dynamically emergent local symmetries: Experimental proposal

 The microscopic Hamiltonian we propose to implement is given by

-where~$\hat{n}_{j,j+1} = \big(\hat{\tau}^x_{j,j+1} + \hat{\mathds{1}}_{j,j+1}\big)/2$ describes the occupation of the link qubit~$(j,j+1)$.
 The terms with coupling strengths~$\propto V$ comprise the LPG protection terms in the qubit basis.
-For the density-density interaction terms, the Rydberg--Rydberg interactions can be used and controlled by their relative distance, e.g., in tweezer atom arrays; see Fig.~\ref{fig:RydbergScheme}(b).
-Additionally, we require an on-site drive~$\Omega$ between the ground and Rydberg states, $\ket{g} \leftrightarrow \ket{r}$, for each qubit.
-This drive can further be used to induce the single-body density (chemical potential) terms in Eq.~\eqref{eq:LPG} by detuning from the transition in the rotating frame.
+The density-density interaction terms can be implemented by density dependent Rydberg--Rydberg interactions and controlled by their relative distance, e.g., in tweezer atom arrays; see Fig.~\ref{fig:RydbergScheme}(b).
+Additionally, we require an on-site drive~$\Omega$ coupling the ground and Rydberg states, $\ket{g} \leftrightarrow \ket{r}$, for each qubit.
+In the rotating frame of the qubits, the drive yields to the creation and annihilation of qubit excitations while the detuning from the bare qubit frequency gives rise to single-body terms~$\propto \hat{n}_j$ and~$\propto \hat{n}_{j,j+1}$.
+Moreover, $\mu$ is the chemical potential for matter excitations and $h$ is the electric field.